RoyalDonkey/typst-put-thesis/template/chapters/05-appendix-a.typ

 	- In American typography, _em dash_ '---' (`---`) often serves this purpose,
 		and it is used without surrounding spaces, e.g. "make no mistake---it's easy".
 Use either style, but stick to one and one only!

+- Make sure that all negative numbers in your prose are typeset using the correct minus sign, i.e. "-1", and not a regular hyphen: "\-1".
+Typst does this automatically in most cases, but the distinction is important to know.
+If you want the regular hyphen for some special reason and need to circumvent Typst's automatic substitution, escape the sign: "`\-`".

 - Use ```typst #block(breakable: false)[ ... ]``` for content that should stay
 	on the same page, e.g.: #align(center)[